In this Cisco CCNA tutorial, you’ll learn about Layer 4 of the OSI model, the Transport Layer. Scroll down for video and also text tutorial.

 We don't want to use TCP for real-time traffic like that because the extra overhead is going to slow it down and it's going to affect the quality.
 So for real-time traffic that's sensitive to delay, we'll usually use UDP.
 For other applications, we'll use TCP.

-There are a lot more other applications than voice and video, so TCP is the most commonly used layer for transport.
+There are a lot more other applications than voice and video, so TCP is the most commonly used Layer 4 transport.
 There are some applications that can use both TCP and UDP as well.

 Common Applications and Their Destination Ports